The 3D index and Dehn filling: The Gang-Yonekura formula

 So any non-zero contribution to $\ind_{M(\alpha)}$ corresponds exactly to those $\gamma \in K_T$ such that $i(\alpha,\gamma)=0$ or $i(\alpha,\gamma)=\pm 2$.

 Denote by $|\gamma|$ be the minimal number of components for an embedded representative of $[\gamma]$.
 Then we can re-write equation~\eqref{eqn:GY_original} as

-where we interpret $\ind_\tri^\gamma$ to be $0$ if $\gamma \notin K_T$.\\
+where we interpret $\ind_\tri^\gamma$ to be $0$ if $\gamma \notin K_T$.

 Here, for simplicity, we assume that the boundary data is $0$ on all components of $\partial M \setminus T$.
-(More generally, equation~\eqref{eqn:GYformula} extends to the case where we prescribe a homology class $\omega \in \hh_1(\partial M \setminus T;\Z)$.)
+(More generally, equation~\eqref{eqn:GYformula} extends to the case where we prescribe a homology class $\omega \in \hh_1(\partial M \setminus T;\Z)$.)\\

-There are several issues with the original formulation of equation~\eqref{eqn:GYformula}; to mention a few, triangulations are not used throughout, efficiency is not used or defined for closed manifolds, and peripheral $\Z_2$ homology does not appear in the picture.
+There are several issues with the original formulation of equation~\eqref{eqn:GYformula}; to mention a few: triangulations are not used throughout, $1$-efficiency is not used or defined for closed manifolds, and non-peripheral $\Z_2$ homology does not appear in the picture.
 Our main objective is to rigorously prove a version of equation~\eqref{eqn:GYformula}, and to address the ways in which it can fail to give a correct answer.

-\begin{rmk} A normal surface-based interpretation of equations~\eqref{eqn:GYformula} is not at all straightforward; indeed one would expect contributions from \textit{all} surfaces in the cusped manifold that do extend in the filled in solid torus.
-Instead the only contributions appearing are from those surfaces whose boundary slopes algebraically intersect $0$ or $\pm 2$ times the filling slope --rather than every even intersection.
+\begin{rmk} A normal surface-based interpretation of equations~\eqref{eqn:GYformula} is not at all straightforward; indeed one would expect contributions from \textit{all} surfaces in the cusped manifold that extend to the filled in solid torus.
+Instead the only contributions appearing are from those surfaces whose boundary slopes algebraically intersect the filling slope $0$ or $\pm 2$ times -- rather than every even intersection.
 It will follow from our general gluing formula (see Section~\ref{sec:gluing_formula}) that the contributions to the index from all other slopes cancel each other out. \end{rmk}

 We can finally state our main result: \begin{thm}[Main theorem] Let $M$ be a compact orientable $3$-manifold with boundary consisting of at least two tori, and let $T$ be one component of $\partial M$.
 Let $\tri$ be a $1$-efficient triangulation of $M$ with a standard cusp at $T$.
 Given a filling curve $\alpha \subset T$, let $\tri(\alpha)$ be the ideal triangulation of $M(\alpha)$ obtained from $\tri$ by replacing the standard cusp with a layered solid torus with slope $\alpha$.
 If $\tri(\alpha)$ is $1$-efficient, the Gang-Yonekura formula~\eqref{eqn:GYformula} holds. \end{thm} The proof of this theorem will occupy the next three sections.